Costello1329/chess-proctoring/README.md

-# Sync Poller
+# Chess Proctoring
-An SPA app for creating and conducting an online test on code syntax and semantics with all-students-synchronisation feature.
+A simple SPA application for playing online chess